-COURSE: DESIGN AND TECHNOLOGY COURSE NO: 15080 2 units for each of Year 11 and Year 12 Board Developed Course Exclusions: Nil
+Course: Design and Technology Course Number 15080 2 units for each Year 11 and Year 12 Board Developed Course Exclusions: Nil

 The Year 11 course involves the study of design theory and practice, design processes, environmental and social issues, communication, research, technologies, and the manipulation of materials, tools and techniques.
 It includes hands-on practical activities which develop knowledge and skills in designing and producing.
 The course is primarily taught through the development, realisation and documentation of design projects.
 The Major Design Project and supporting folio requires students to select and apply appropriate design, production and evaluation skills to a product, system or environment that satisfies an identified need or opportunity.